 These programs are led by specially-trained facilitators from beyond your congregation.
 They often require a registration fee and/or travel expenses for program leaders (or, in the case of the Living Legacy Pilgrimage, travel expenses for participants.)

 ADORE (A Dialogue On Race & Ethnicity) (Paula Cole Jones)

 Beloved Conversations (Fahs Collaborative at Meadville Lombard Theological School)

-- Intercultural Development Continuum (IDI, LLC) - Several Unitarian Universalists are certified administrators and leaders for this program.
+- Intercultural Development Inventory (IDI, LLC) - Several Unitarian Universalists are certified administrators and leaders for this program.

 Jubilee Three Anti-Racism Training (Paula Cole Jones, Dr. Leon Spencer, and Lutricia Callair)

 - Undoing Racism Community Organizing Workshop (People’s Institute)